School Readiness (Pre-K)

 Parents are responsible for transporting students daily.

 - The Creative Curriculum for Preschool is our curriculum.
-It is aligned with the Alabama Standards for Early Childhood Development.
-Research-based, comprehensive curriculum that furthers exploration and discovery as a way of learning.
+It is aligned with the Alabama Standards for Early Childhood Development and is a research-based, comprehensive curriculum that furthers exploration and discovery as a way of learning.

 - Imagine Learning Language & Literacy and Imagine Math